NikhailVirik/BSc/BSc Project Stochastic/README.md

 template.py:

-the basis
+the basic template (will introduce necessary func description and settings

-energydiff.py:
+energydiff.py: (implemented)

 focus on comparing the expected-energy-difference dependence for the Lindbladian, Fermi-Golden Rule

-mixstate.py:
+mixstate.py: (not implemented)

-equilibrium.py:
+equilibrium.py: (not implemented)

-cycle_ver1.py:
+cycle_ver1.py: (not implemented)